 If, after reading this article, you have further questions, we invite you to contact us at Shouse Law Group.

-Reduction of a felony to a misdemeanor under PC 17(b) offers multiple important benefits.
+The reduction of a felony charge to a misdemeanor under PC 17(b) offers multiple important benefits.
 These include:

 - being able to say honestly that you have never been convicted of a felony (which is important for job, housing, and loan applications),

 - regaining the right to serve on a jury,1 and

 California Penal Code 17(b) PC establishes two requirements for reducing a felony conviction to a misdemeanor: